quantumlib/Cirq/benchmarks/README.md

 very similar to common pytest test functions, but they use an extra features from the pytest-benchmark plugin to collect code execution times and statistics.
-For more information on how to write new benchmarks, please refer to existing benchmark files and the [pytest-benchmark] documentation
+For more information on how to write new benchmarks, please refer to existing benchmark files and to the [pytest-benchmark] documentation

 ## Usage